Information for our Open day tours can now be found in our admissions and FAQs page.

 Welcome to our school.

+We are part of the Educate Together Academy Trust.
 Our unique ethical curriculum and our core principles are enabling us to create a learning environment that nurtures, encourages and builds the skills children will need in our increasingly diverse and globalised world.
 We are an equality based school where no child is an outsider and we learn together to live together.
 We aim to develop the whole child, encouraging their individuality, respecting each child's identity and respecting that of their family equally.

 We work hard to create a positive, comfortable atmosphere.
 The underlying concept is that human diversity enhances life, enriches culture and provides huge educational resources for current society and its future social, cultural and economic prosperity.